Sleep Calculator

 This chart illustrates the average adult's sleep distribution.
 Optimal sleep includes all stages for recovery and mental clarity.

-What Is a Sleep Calculator?
+What is a Sleep Calculator?

-A sleep calculator estimates the ideal times to sleep or wake up by using the 90-minute sleep cycle model.
-On average, one complete sleep cycle lasts about 90 minutes and includes light sleep, deep sleep, and REM sleep.
-Waking up at the end of a cycle helps you feel more alert and less groggy.
-This calculator accounts for the time it usually takes to fall asleep (about 15 minutes) and recommends optimal schedules accordingly.
+A sleep calculator is designed to guide you to the right bedtime or wake-up time by considering our natural sleep cycles.
+On average, one sleep cycle lasts about 90 minutes and includes light sleep, deep sleep, and REM (dream) sleep.
+Waking up at the end of a cycle (instead of in the middle of deep sleep) helps you feel alert and well-rested.
+This calculator also factors in the average 15 minutes it takes to fall asleep, so your schedule feels realistic and achievable.

-Why Sleep Cycles Matter
+Why Sleep Cycles Are Important

 How to Use the Sleep Calculator

-4.5 hours (3 cycles)Approximately 4.75 hours after bedtime
+3 Cycles4.5 hoursAbout 4.75 hours after bedtime

-6 hours (4 cycles)Approximately 6.25 hours after bedtime
+4 Cycles6 hoursAbout 6.25 hours after bedtime

-7.5 hours (5 cycles)Approximately 7.75 hours after bedtime
+5 Cycles (recommended)7.5 hoursAbout 7.75 hours after bedtime

-9 hours (6 cycles)Approximately 9.25 hours after bedtime
+6 Cycles9 hoursAbout 9.25 hours after bedtime

-Benefits of Using a Sleep Calculator
+Benefits of Using a Sleep Cycle Calculator

-How Much Sleep Do You Need?
+How Much Sleep Do You Really Need?

 • Adults (18–64 years): 7–9 hours